Skip to contents

 Plot by species

-Similar, we can plot the residence patches by species.
-For this we need to merge the species information back to the summary table, which is done in the code below.
-The residence patches are coloured by species and sized by duration.
+Similarly, we can plot the residence patches by species.
+For this, we need to merge the species information back to the summary table for residence patches.
+The residence patches are coloured by species and scaled by duration (in minutes).

 # create basemap